✔ No account fees or minimums ✔ Up to 4.20% APY

 Choosing a Growth Savings Account

-When you’re looking for ways to earn more interest on your money, a growth savings account might be a good option.
-Shop around to find the best fit for your needs.
-Here are a few factors to keep in mind when looking for a new growth savings account:
+When you’re looking for ways to earn more interest on your money, a growth or high-yield savings account might be a good option.
+It’s a good idea to shop around to find the best fit for your needs.
+Here are a few factors to keep in mind when looking for a new savings account:

 • Minimum balance requirements